FelixVita/felix-break-reminder/README.md

 By default, these parameters are set to 45, 3, and 5 minutes respectively.

 Tailor the break reminder experience to your needs by setting your own values for these three parameters.
 For your convenience, they can be found close to the top of the `break_reminder.py` file.
 Open the file in any editor (such as notepad or vscode) and change the values.

-The application will run in the background and send notifications according to the user-configurable parameters.

 ## License